muxi-ai/faissx/NEXT_STEPS.md

 #### Ecosystem Extensions
 1. Additional language clients (TypeScript, Go, etc.)

-### Completed Project v0.0.3 ✅
+### Project Status v0.0.4 ✅
-As of version 0.0.3, FAISSx has successfully implemented all high and medium priority features, providing a complete drop-in replacement for FAISS with remote execution capabilities.
+As of version 0.0.4, FAISSx has successfully implemented all high and medium priority features from the original plan, providing a complete drop-in replacement for FAISS with remote execution capabilities.

 The implementation maintains 100% compatibility with FAISS API while adding powerful features like remote execution, index persistence, optimization controls, and memory management.

+Significant recent optimizations include:
+- Robust persistence layer with vector caching
+- Optimized IndexPQ implementation with fallbacks
+- Enhanced IndexIVFScalarQuantizer with better error handling
+- Improved index modification module with batched operations

-Future work will focus on enhancing server-side capabilities and extending the ecosystem.
+Future work will focus on enhancing server-side capabilities to better match client-side optimizations.

 ## Get Involved